Special Educational Needs and Disabilities

 Our vision is that as a school community:

-- we will develop a passion for learning rather than an acquisition of knowledge;
+- we will develop a passion for learning;

 - we will develop the desire and aptitude to be inquiring, willing to test and hypothesis, and to take risks;